 This section discusses each of the core elements of New Jersey's currently approved comprehensive demonstration.
-For each existing demonstration element, we describe whether New Jersey proposes to request continuation of this element in the renewal period, and if so, what, if any, modifications we propose.
+For each existing demonstration element, we describe whether New Jersey is requesting continuation of this element in the renewal period, and if so, what, if any, modifications we propose.